Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Apr 14, 2026

-The cost of this neglect compounds at every stage.
-Return shipping, inspection, repackaging, and restocking typically cost retailers 15–30% of the original item price.
-On a $50 product, that’s $7.50 to $15 consumed by the return process alone — often eliminating whatever margin the original sale generated.
-The operational overhead is substantial: most returns flow through a single centralized warehouse regardless of where the customer is located, meaning a return from Miami might travel 1,200 miles to a processing center in Ohio, only to be restocked at a fulfillment center in Atlanta.
-The miles add up, and so do the days.
 Returned items sitting in transit or in a processing queue for 10 days instead of 3 represent lost resale opportunity.
 Seasonal and trend-sensitive goods depreciate 1–3% per week.
-By the time a returned spring jacket is inspected, repackaged, and relisted, summer has arrived and the item sells at a 40% markdown — or doesn’t sell at all.
+By the time a returned spring jacket is inspected, repackaged, and relisted, summer has arrived and the item may sell at a 40% markdown — or not sell at all.

 Key Takeaways

-• $1 trillion problem, $200B annual recovery cost: Enterprise retailers are hemorrhaging margin through inefficient reverse logistics — high transport costs, manual processing, and resale delays erode profitability at every stage.
+• $1 trillion problem, $200B annual recovery cost: Enterprise retailers are losing margin through inefficient reverse logistics.
+Transport costs, manual processing, slow inspection, and resale delays increase cost-to-serve at every stage.

-• Return-to-shelf velocity is the critical metric: Compressing return-to-shelf time from 8–12 days to 3–5 days preserves product value, unlocks millions in recovered revenue, and prevents seasonal markdowns.
+• Return-to-shelf velocity is the critical metric: Compressing return-to-shelf time from 8–12 days to 3–5 days preserves product value, improves inventory turnover, and reduces seasonal markdown exposure.

-• Returns are a retention engine: A seamless, transparent returns experience directly impacts repeat purchases and long-term customer lifetime value — making AI reverse logistics a CX investment, not just an operational one.
+• Returns are a retention engine: A fast, transparent returns experience improves repeat purchase behavior and customer lifetime value.
+Reverse logistics is a CX lever, not just an operational cost.

-• Existing forward logistics AI covers 80% of the requirement: Enterprise retailers already running AI for route optimization and dispatch can extend those capabilities to reverse logistics, making adoption faster and more cost-effective.
+• Existing forward logistics AI covers 80% of the requirement: Retailers already using AI for route optimization, dispatch, capacity planning, and ETA prediction can extend those capabilities to reverse flows faster and more cost-effectively.

 Revolutionize Your Route Planning